 What to Know About Restraining Orders During a Child Custody Case

-During many child custody or divorce cases, the parties involved may try to act civil toward each other.
-As any child custody lawyer will attest to, this is a positive thing for both the parents and children.
+During many child custody, visitation, or divorce cases, the parties involved may try to act civil toward each other.
+As any lawyer will attest to, this is a positive thing for both the parents and children.
 If there is a protective order in place, though, no amount of civility should make a person violate its terms.
-The court order does not vanish just because of an attempt at reconciliation - even if this attempt originates from the protected party.
+The court order does not vanish just because of an attempt at reconciliation – even if this attempt originates from the protected party.

 California law dictates that violation of a restraining order can be charged as a misdemeanor or felony.
 An arrest or conviction during a child custody case can make it very difficult for an individual to get joint custody, full custody or even visitation rights to their child.

 California judges can grant protective orders in a variety of cases, but if the order is related to domestic violence against a former partner, a child or any of the child's siblings, things become very difficult for the alleged offender.
-This is because of Family Code, Section 3044.
-It says that, if the incident happened within the last five years, the courts have a presumption that granting custody to the perpetrator would be detrimental to the child.
+This is because of Family Code, Section 3044, which says that, if the incident happened within the last five years, the courts have a presumption that granting custody or visitation to the perpetrator would be detrimental to the child.

 This doesn't mean that an individual is immediately barred from getting custody of their child.
 The courts will allow them an attempt to overcome this presumption by presenting evidence.
 There are a variety of things the courts will consider, and this includes whether there is a restraining order in place and whether it's been followed.
 There are also other things the court will consider:

 - Is joint or sole custody in the child's best interest?

 - Has a batterer's treatment program been successfully completed?

 - If the court ordered them, was a parenting class or alcohol and drug program completed?

 - Were there any further instances of domestic violence?